Alexander Shaw, 2nd Baron Craigmyle: Parliamentary career

 He was elected unopposed as the member of parliament (MP) for the Kilmarnock Burghs at a by-election in 1915, and held the seat until its abolition for the 1918 general election.
 He was then elected as a Coalition Liberal for the new county constituency of Kilmarnock, retaining the seat as a Liberal in 1922.
 He resigned from the House of Commons on 12 November 1923 by the procedural device of accepting a nominal appointment as Steward of the Chiltern Hundreds.
 No by-election was held, and the seat remained vacant when Parliament was dissolved on 16 November for the 1923 general election.

+Personal life and death

+In 1913, he married Lady Margaret Cargill Mackay, who gave him one son and three daughters.